Tewr/BlazorWorker/README.md

 # BlazorWorker
 Library that provides a simple API for exposing dotnet [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) in Client-side [Blazor](https://github.com/dotnet/aspnetcore/tree/master/src/Components#blazor).

+Checkout the [Live demo](https://tewr.github.io/BlazorWorker) to see the library in action.

 This library is useful for
 - CPU-intensive tasks that merit parallel execution without blocking the UI
 - Executing code in an isolated process